Graduate Certificate in Chaplaincy

 Professional entry

-This award is a short course for professional development where the student may acquire transferable knowledge and skills over a reasonably short period of time.
+This award is a course for professional development where the student may acquire transferable knowledge and skills over a reasonably short period of time.

 English Proficiency

-The Graduate Certificate in Chaplaincy requires the completion of 36 credit points from the **Schedule 1 list of approved units for the award.
+The Graduate Certificate in Chaplaincy requires the completion of 36 credit points from 8100 and 9200 series units in the University College Schedule of Units of Study.

 • C8100 Theory and Practice of Pastoral Counselling